simple4logic/simple4logic/README.md

 - System Semiconductor Engineering for AI

 ### My Interest is ...
-- ML/DL
+- ML
-- Problem Solving
+- Basic of Algorithm
 - Server (Communication)
 - Web